Blank13/College-Progects/README.md

 # College-Progects
-most important projects done during my study every project is in a separated branch
+most important projects done during my study
+\nevery project is in a separated branch